ktechboston/db_utils/README.md

 ## docker-compose

 Below is an example `docker-compose.yaml` file.
-With this configuartion jupyter notebook changes persist in the location defined by `<local_notebooks>`.
+With this configuration jupyter notebook changes persist in the location defined by `<local_notebooks>`.
 Below is a sample of the `.databases.conf` file which will be bindmounted to the docker image.

-### docker-compose.yaml
 ```bash
 version: "2.1"
 services: